 It’s a big day out and if you’ve got limited time but still want to get a pic of the kids cuddling something furry, call into Q Camel, a camel milk factory where they let you hug the camels at the end of the tour (if you really want to).
 And if it just happens to be Sunday, then you are all in for a treat with the Maleny Markets.
 Delicious food stalls, massages, jewellery, massages, arts and crafts, and massages will keep everybody entertained.

 In under 30 minutes, you can reach beautiful Caloundra or Mooloolaba where crystal clear water and white sandy beaches await.
 Climb Tibrogargan for sunrise, where you will have 360 degree views up and down the coast, then just a short trip up the Bruce highway, you will feel like you’ve teleported to a paradise of another kind as you settle in for the afternoon beside that soothing ocean melody.

 So much natural beauty abounds you’d be hard pressed to find a better day out, a better holiday spot, or a better place to relocate the family.
-For the price of a ticket, you could win our sensational million-dollar Glass House Mountains home and move here to enjoy all that this glorious part of the world has to offer permanently.
+For the price of a ticket, you could win our sensational million-dollar Christmas Prize Home in the Glass House Mountains and move here to enjoy all that this glorious part of the world has to offer permanently.